INVINCIBLE: SUBVERTING THE HERO VS HERO TROPEApril 19, 2021

 The visual representation of the graphic violence is jarring but the message is clear…survival is paramount to any other consideration.

-Omni-Man’s reasons for attacking the Guardians of the Globe are unknown as of yet but his lethal force is met appropriately and he responds in kind.
+Omni-Man’s reasons for attacking the Guardians of the Globe are unknown as of yet but his lethal force prompts more lethality and he responds in kind.

 This scene effectively creates a sense of paranoia in the audience.
 No one is safe in this world and danger can come from the unlikeliest source.

 Amazon’s Invincible has created many more opportunities to upend even more superhero tropes.
-The engaging story is helped even further by these subversions and only time will tell how this all plays out.
+These subversions help the engaging story even further and only time will tell how this all plays out.

 For another article about Invincible click here.
 And don’t forget to comment and subscribe.